 An initial California State Coastal Conservancy-funded feasibility study for the Santa Cruz Mountains Carbon Cooperative was completed in early 2016.
 The current program development work is funded by the Gordon and Betty Moore Foundation Bay Area Conservation Program.

-A Santa Cruz Mountains Carbon Cooperative pilot project is planned for the summer of 2018.
+Planning for the Santa Cruz Mountains Carbon Cooperative pilot project is underway.
 We anticipate two to five landowners and one credit buyer participating in the pilot.
 We are currently defining the rules of the program, identifying strategic partnerships, and collecting information from interested landowner and credit buyers.

 Sempervirens Fund is a leader in pioneering new approaches in the carbon market.
 When we launched a joint effort with PG&E’s ClimateSmart program to sequester carbon in 425 acres of redwood forest in the Santa Cruz Mountains in 2008, it was only the third such program in California.